cwendorf/EASI/docs/Examples/DonohueDataExample.md

 ![](figures/Donohue-Contrast-1.png)<!-- -->

-then, estimate the standardized contrast.
+Then, estimate the standardized contrast.

 ```r